Jesus Heals and Give Life. AG Adult Sunday School Manual

 15. And they come to Jesus, and see him

-that was possessed with the devil, and
+that was possessed by the devil, and

 26. And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse,